 Studies by the Federal Reserve and FICO, the credit scoring company, have documented that high DTIs doom more mortgage applications — and are viewed more critically by lenders — than any other factor.
 And for good reason: If you are loaded down with monthly debts, you’re at a higher statistical risk of falling behind on your mortgage payments.

-In general, we think your front-end and back-end DTI ratios should be 28% and 36% respectively, or lower.
+In general, the front-end and back-end DTI ratios should be 28% and 36% respectively, or lower.

-- VA limits (for veterans) are only calculated with one DTI of 41.
+VA limits (for veterans) are only calculated with a DTI of 41.

 Conforming loans have to conform with the aforementioned DTI limits.